expressjs/expressjs.com/_includes/readmes/method-override.md

 var methodOverride = require('method-override')
 var app = express()

-// NOTE: when using req.body, you must fully parse the request body
+// NOTE: when using `req.body`, you must fully parse the request body
-//       before you call methodOverride() in your middleware stack,
+//       before you call `methodOverride()` in your middleware stack,
-//       otherwise req.body will not be populated. app.use(bodyParser.urlencoded())
+//       otherwise `req.body` will not be populated. app.use(bodyParser.urlencoded())
 app.use(methodOverride(function (req, res) {
   if (req.body && typeof req.body === 'object' && '_method' in req.body) {